Grant FAQs

 Q: After I’ve submitted my grant application package, how long does it take before I know whether my project will be funded or not?

-A: Grantees will be notified of the status of their grant application for Target Wellness grants within 30 to 45 days following submission and for Healthy Impact grants and Discovery grants within approximately 120 days following submission of the full application.
+A: Grantees will be notified of the status of their grant application for Target Wellness grants within 30 to 45 days following submission.
+For Technical Assistance grants, notifications will be made within 60 days.
+For Healthy Impact grants and Discovery grants, notification will be made approximately 120 days following the submission of the full application.

 Q: Do I have to be a non-profit organization in order to receive a grant?